1337/pop/README.md

 2. Run ```chmod -R 666 (install path)/pop/data``` to allow PHP write access to the data folder.

 ## Changelog

+### 2013-03-16
+* Fixed problem where templates with no branching logic fails to render (really this time)

 ### 2013-01-03
 * Added option to have settings files above the library directory